strongloop/loopback-example-relations/README.md

 concepts.

 1. We will create some boot scripts to help us insert sample data
-2. We will create a simple web page to help us query and fileter the inserted data via REST
+2. We will create a simple web page to help us query and filter the inserted data via REST

 ## Prerequisites